Nathan Franklin Barrett: Later years

 Barrett remained busy in the last decade of his life overseeing the designs of public and private works and also publishing numerous works on the subject of landscape architecture.
 In 1902 he opened a school of landscape architecture within his residence in New Rochelle, New York.
 He worked up until several months before his death.
 He died October 16, 1919, at Mount Vernon Hospital in Mount Vernon, New York, from throat cancer.
 His remaining projects and alterations to his projects were taken on by Olmsted Brothers and Jacques-Henri-Auguste Gréber, with whom he worked closely on many projects, and who were also rivals for work in his later years.

 Personal life

-Barrett was married June 6, 1870 at Athens, Georgia to Lucy Mildred Lampkin, the daughter of a Confederate officer and of the prominent Cobb family of Georgia.
-The couple had seven children of which only one survived beyond his father.
-Lucy Mildred Barrett died May 30, 1886 after which Barrett married Clara Adele Weiss, the daughter of a prosperous Yonkers merchant.
+Barrett was married June 6, 1870, at Athens, Georgia, to Lucy Mildred Lampkin, the daughter of a Confederate officer and of the prominent Cobb family of Georgia.
+The couple had seven children, of which only one survived beyond his father.
+Lucy Mildred Barrett died May 30, 1886, after which Barrett married Clara Adele Weiss, the daughter of a prosperous Yonkers merchant.
 The couple had three children of which their son Dettmar died in an electrical accident in Rochelle Park at the age of 16.

 Major works

 The following sites were major known projects of Nathan F. Barrett.
 He was known to have done projects as far west as California but many of his projects have not been recorded.
-Many of the sites below of have been altered by later designers or demolished by developers.
+Many of the sites below have been altered by later designers or demolished by developers.